Are you able to unlock the potential of Smart Shipping?

 Tom Aga – De Vlaamse Waterweg

-Tom Aga lives in Antwerp, and has a “hands-on” mentality and a passion for shipping.
+Tom, born in Antwerp, has a “hands-on” mentality and a passion for shipping.
 As a member of a sailor’s family, he too heard the call of the sea.
-He was mainly on LNG carriers but also worked on a RoPax ferry and dredgers.
-Between the sailing contracts he also took on some positions at the tanker shipping company.
+He mainly sailed on LNG-carriers, but also on a RoPax-ferry and dredgers.
+In between the sailing contracts, he took on some crewing and marine-HSEQ positions at Exmar Shipmanagement.
 After several years at sea, he sought calmer waters and opted for family life.
-Since February 2018, he has been working at the RIS center of De Vlaamse Waterweg (the information and calamity center).
-He has lived in Ghent for several years with his wife Sien and son Lars.
-He likes good food, traveling, reading and looking for the silence of nature.
+Since February 2018, he has been working at RIS of De Vlaamse Waterweg (the information and calamity center).
+He has lived in Ghent for several years with his wife Sien en son Lars.
+He likes good food, traveling, reading and searching for the silence of nature.

 Jan Gilissen – De Vlaamse Waterweg